 Wacom One deals

-Cheap Wacom Intuos and Intuos Pro deals
+Wacom Intuos and Intuos Pro deals

 One by Wacom deals

-That being said, it is a well-made piece of kit, that still feels accurate to use, and it may be a nice introduction to people who have yet to use a graphics tablet.
-The Intuos is probably a better first place to start for creatives, but the One still has its appeal, and if you're only looking for a tablet to avoid the dangers or Repetitive Strain Injury this will serve you well.
+That disclaimer aside, the One by Wacom is well-made and still feels accurate to use.
+It could serve as an introduction to beginners who haven't yet tried the experience of using a graphics tablet.
+The Intuos is probably a better place to start for creatives, but the One by Wacom has its appeal, and if you're only looking for a tablet that avoids the dangers of repetitive strain injury, this should serve you well.

 Bamboo Duo (4th Generation)